 I offer you genuinely delicious sugar-free Keto Peppermint Patties with creamy white filling and dark chocolate shell, made exclusively from whole foods ingredients.
+With my easy keto recipes, you can recreate all your favorite candies and high carb foods for a keto diet!

 This recipe contains zero white sugar, corn syrup, emulsifier, soy lecithin, natural flavor, or invert sugar which is more than any York peppermint patty can claim.

-nce upon a time, before I learned how to properly transform mass-produced candy in a healthier alternative made from real food ingredients, I used to chow down on York peppermint patties.
+Once upon a time, before I learned how to properly transform mass-produced candy in a healthier alternative made from real food ingredients, I used to chow down on York peppermint patties.

 It was one of my favorite supermarket checkout aisle candies.
 For some reason, my teenage mind thought it was smart by getting the “healthy” options: cinnamon Trident gum and peppermint patties (made by Hershey’s!).